mrockingham/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routes - lets you sepreate your routes for better looking code

 - [ ] Describe Middleware?
+middleware adds functionaly to express, like letting you add console log information when routes are accessed, and like validation. there are tons of middleare out there

 - [ ] Describe a Resource?
+a resource can be like a data base it has all the info and 'resources' for express to do its job

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? it can return messeages and status codes

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using routes and folders.

 ## Minimum Viable Product